znsio/specmatic-documentation/documentation/contract_tests.md

 Tests run: 0, Failures: 0
 ```

-Qontract didn't even run the test.
+Specmatic didn't even run the test.
 Instead, it flagged the error in the example.

 ### When The Application Returns Extra Keys